nathan-alden-sr/windows-10-tracking/README.md

 When choosing to delete Windows services, note that the services are **permanently deleted**.

 I have not personally tested every `HOSTS` entry.
 Some of them may cause applications and services to stop working.
-Feel free to modify the array containing the entries if you run into any problems.
+Feel free to modify the file containing the entries.

 # What the script does